Oxyliteral/ygo-edopro-customcards/README.md

 Images are from already-existing cards.

 The first set (Favorite and - Transformation cards) are meant to be used in pure hero.
-They're meant to give you just a little bit more "Oomph".
+They're meant to give you just a little bit more "Oomph". and in Kuriboh's case, a way to counter Nib.

 The second set (- Change!!!) was developed later.
 These lock you into Masked and Elemental Heros, so no links or DPE, and so I tried to make them stronger, accordingly.
 They revolve around the system of mask change, substituting a monster to summon.
 They have much easier access to adding cards to hand for material, and much easier access to gaining fusion and mask change cards.